microsoft/DesktopBridgeToUWP-Samples/Samples/StoreSample/README.md

   6. Click **OK** to close the Reference Manager dialog.

 ### Add System.Runtime.SystemRuntime Reference
-If your project already includes a reference to this assembly you can skip this step.
+If your project already includes a reference to this assembly, you can skip this step.

   1. Right-click on **References** in your project and select **Add Reference...***.
   2. Click on the **Browse** button at the bottom of the dialog.